flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

+- implement a feature based organization
+  - Visualize current structure
+    - Summarize things that belong to each feature
+  - Move features to each folder, one by one

-- add contact form (on main page?)
+- add contact form (on main page & in each listingpage)
+  - First Mail
+  - Then Chat

-- Help mom and her coworker set up
+- Help mom's coworker set up

 ### Next